YinJC/uk-tex-faq/FAQ-pagebychap.md

----
-layout: page
-title: Page numbering by chapter
+# Page numbering by chapter
----

 When I was a young man, a common arrangement for loose bound technical manuals is to number pages by chapter.
 (It's quite a good scheme, in